django-cms/django-cms/docs/how_to/toolbar.rst

 Opening a URL in an iframe
 --------------------------

-A common case is to provide a URL that opens in a sideframe or modal dialog on the same page, *Administration...* in the site menu, that opens the Django admin in a sideframe, is a good example of this.
+A common case is to provide a URL that opens in a sideframe or modal dialog on the same page.
+*Administration...* in the site menu, that opens the Django admin in a sideframe, is a good example of this.
 Both the sideframe and modal are HTML iframes.